 The battlefield itself is separated into 3 zones – melee, ranged and siege.
 All unit cards (the ones directly rising up your strength stat) can only be played on the row they are designed to be played on.
 For example you can play a Ballista card only on the Siege row.
 There are special cards that alter the score value of other cards on the board, depending on where they are placed.

-In the bottom right corner you have the discarded cards, placed in your graveyard. next to it is the deck of cards that you draw from before and during the game.
+In the bottom right corner you have the discarded and destroyed/removed cards, placed in your graveyard.
+Next to it is the deck of cards that you draw from before and during the game.

 A deck consists of 25 to 40 cards.
-The more cards you have in your deck, the smaller your chance is to draw the best cards for your hand.
-You are only allowed to have up to 4 Gold Cards and 6 Silver Cards.
+The more cards you have in your deck, the smaller your chance is to draw the best cards into your hand.
+You are only allowed to have up to 4 Gold Cards and up to 6 Silver Cards.
 You can only select to bring 1 copy of each Silver Card and up to 3 Bronze cards of the same type into your deck.
 Most of the cards in the game are divided and sorted according the faction they belong to.
 Some are neutral.
-Once you have gained some experience, start creating your own custom decks.
+Once you have gained some experience and a few new cards, you can start creating your own custom decks.

 Getting new Cards